alizeealbrecht/comp2406/README.txt

 N.B.
 This assignment was not at all appropriate for a FUNDAMENTALS class on web apps.
 Maybe for people who like it, have done it before, are in the web stream, or have a million hours to dedicate to this class; maybe those people found it fair.
-Not the majority of the students that I talk to every week in tutorials and study groups - and not according to my tutor that I had to get due to lack of teaching.